Feb 27, 2026

 Bathing Routine

-Since they are great self-groomers, British Shorthairs do not need frequent baths.
-If they get too dirty, use a pet-safe shampoo, and be sure to dry them thoroughly.
+These cats don’t need frequent baths.
+Just once every 4 to 6 weeks, or if they get too dirty.
+Use a pet-safe shampoo, and be sure to dry them thoroughly.

 Nail Trimming

 Like other cats, a British Shorthair’s nails should be trimmed when they get too long.
-Regular nail trimming every 2 to 3 weeks is recommended, but it can change slightly.
+Regular nail trimming every 2 to 3 weeks is recommended, but this may vary slightly.

 Ear Cleaning

-It’s good practice to clean a cat’s ears regularly.
+It’s good practice to clean a cat’s ears, preferably every 2 to 4 weeks.
 Use a pet-safe solution and a cotton ball, never a cotton swab.

 Eye Care